tools-for-things-and-ideas/tools-for-things-and-ideas.github.io/_posts/2019-03-20-droplet-printing.md

 The experiments are being done on a [Lulzbot Taz-6](https://www.lulzbot.com/store/printers/lulzbot-taz-6), but the principle should work on any FFF printer.

-This is a work in process.
+This is a work in progress.

 ![](/images/droplet-printing-first-drop.jpg)